MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/multiplayer-build-lifecycle.md

   - One or more regions are in **Deleting** state.
 - **Deployed**: All configured regions are in **Deployed** state.

-The transitions between these states are depicted in the following image and described below:
+The transitions between these states are depicted in the following image, and described below:

 ![Multiplayer - Build Region Status](media/tutorials/multiplayer-build-status.jpg)